wdda/babylonjs-game/README.md

-# Lola Project
+# Lola — a third-person game example built with Babylon.js

 ![babylonjs-game-lola](Screenshot.png "Lola Game BabylonJS")

-**Lola Project** — a demonstration of developing a third-person game using JavaScript (TypeScript) with the Babylon.js library.
+**Lola** — a demonstration of developing a third-person game using JavaScript (TypeScript) with the Babylon.js library.
 The project provides a ready-to-use foundation for further expansion and integration of additional features.

 ---